Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/index.md

 * Define Agents: entities whose behavior will be learned.
 Agents are entities that generate observations (through sensors), take actions and receive rewards from the environment.
-* Define Policies: entities that specifiy a behavior.
-Multiple agents can share the same Policy and a scene may have multiple Brains.
+* Define Behaviors: entities that specifiy how an agent should act.
+Multiple agents can share the same Behavior and a scene may have multiple Behaviors.
 * Record demonstrations of an agent within the Editor.
 These demonstrations can be valuable to train a behavior for that agent.
 * Embedding a trained behavior into the scene.
-This an Agent can switch from a learning brain to an inference brain.
+Thus an Agent can switch from a learning behavior to an inference behavior.

 Note that this package does not contain the machine learning algorithms for training behaviors.
 It relies on a Python package to orchestrate the training.
 This package